Petr Hannig

-Petr Hannig is a Czech singer, producer, politician and leader of the Party of Common Sense.
+Petr Hannig (20 January 1946 – 21 January 2025) was a Czech singer, producer, politician and leader of the Party of Common Sense.

 In July 2017, he announced his candidacy for the president of the Czech Republic in the 2018 election.
 Having finished seventh in the first round with 0.56% of the vote, Hannig then endorsed Miloš Zeman for the second round.